thomasa88/NoComponentDrag/README.md

 ## Usage

-Select/unselect *Component Drag* in the Select dropdown.
+Select/unselect *Component Drag* in the Select dropdown to enable/disable component dragging in the parametric environment.

+The setting is remembered.

+The add-in can be temporarily disabled using the *Scripts and Add-ins* dialog.
+Press *Shift+S* in Fusion 360™ and go to the *Add-Ins* tab.

 ## Reporting Issues